Unveiling the Truth: What Really Causes Diabetes

 Insulin Resistance and Metabolic Syndrome

-In our journey to understand what really causes diabetes, we investigate into the critical roles that insulin resistance and metabolic syndrome play in this complex condition.
+To understand what really causes diabetes, we investigate into the critical roles that insulin resistance and metabolic syndrome play in this complex condition.
 These factors, while not as widely discussed as diet and exercise, are pivotal in the onset and progression of diabetes, particularly type 2 diabetes.

 Insulin resistance occurs when our body's cells don't respond well to insulin—a hormone secreted by the pancreas that enables glucose (sugar) in our bloodstream to enter cells, providing them with needed energy.
 As a result, our body needs more insulin to help glucose enter cells.
 Over time, this can lead to higher glucose levels in our blood, setting the stage for prediabetes and eventually, diabetes.